 The Minor Revision is used to track FLASH updates during development and for unofficial releases to clients.
 This revision may roll over depending on the number of iterations needed.
-Currently 8.
+Currently 10.

 The Xilinx Type is the design number for a particular version of the board.
 A new type will be assigned for each new design implemented.
 In addition the CardID will also be updated.
-UART is type x15.
+UART is type x15. -LM model is type x1A.